aerogear-attic/aerogear-js/README.md

 ## Authorization
 - - -

 The AeroGear.Authorization namespace provides an authorization API.
-Through the use of adapters as well as coupled with Pipeline, this library will help provide access to services that need authorization.
+It will help provide access to services that need authorization.

 See the [Authorization API docs](http://aerogear.org/docs/specs/aerogear-js/AeroGear.Authorization.html) for more info.